Getting to Know the College of Arts and Science

 A learning community consists of a group of 15–25 first-year students who take classes together and share some common interests.
 Arts and Science learning communities are designed to ease the transition into university by providing our first-year students with extra opportunities to make friends, study and work together to develop the academic and personal skills to succeed.
 Each learning community is assigned two peer mentors, who are expert learners and can help guide students through their first year.
 Registration opens at the beginning of May.

 Do you want to apply for admission, but your marks don’t meet our admission requirements?
-If you’re under 21 and your high school average is between 60–69.9%, then you can be admitted to the College of Arts and Science Transition Program.
-The Transition Program offers a close-knit learning environment to support students throughout their first year and help students overcome common first-year university challenges.
+If you’re under 21 and your high school average is between 60–69.9%, then you could be admitted to the University of Saskatchewan Transition Entrance Program.
+The Transition Entrance Program offers a close-knit learning environment to support students throughout their first year and help students overcome common first-year university challenges.

 If you have questions about programs and first-year course selection, contact our advising office: